sanjeev28/Pi-install-doc/README.md

-# 🚀 Pi Install Documentation
+# 🚀 PiLeaker Install Documentation

 Simple and structured setup guide for running the Pi Bot with servers, workers, and PM2.